liveryvideo/wifi-test-device/README.md

 - Check the logs for any errors.
 - Reboot

-`setup.sh` Will setup your raspberry pi to act as a wifi access-point.
+`setup.sh` Will setup your raspberry pi to act as a wifi access-point;
-Install golang, and a service which serves you a control panel for controlling and logging the network.
+and a service which serves you a control panel for controlling and logging the network.

 Besides installing the necessary programs this script overwrites the following files:
 `/etc/dnsmasq.conf`